mgoldfar/emc2-web/doc/README.md

 ## Directory Structure
 * _editions - Contains the collection of instances of the workshop (e.g. HPCA-19)
 * _includes - Contains common page content to be included in most pages (e.g. nav bar)
-* _layouts - Contains tempaltes and logic to construct various pages of the website.
+* _layouts - Contains templates and logic to construct various pages of the website.
 * _organizers - Contains the collection of workshop organizer biographies.
 * _programs - Contains the collection of workshop programs/schedules.
 * assets - Contains various site assets like images etc.